-This week marks the beginning of the first-ever Kusama parachain auction.
 This is a very important milestone for the whole Kusama and Polkadot ecosystem, as only with the addition of parachains will these networks be fully functional.
 The network architecture has two main components.
 The first component is the Relay chain, which is responsible for the security and finalization of all blocks by its validators.
 The second component, parachains, is similar to shards in Ethereum 2.0.

 The whole structure looks like a tree with parachains branching off the Relay chain.
 Each parachain will be unique and will add new functionality to the network, and the effect of adding each parachain will be cumulative: all projects and parachains can address each other and use every feature available across the network with no limits, so with every new parachain added it will be possible to create more and more complex decentralized applications.
 The ecosystem will have parachains with smart contracts, DeFi-oriented parachains with stablecoins and DEXes, decentralized identity parachains, IoT-oriented parachains, and much more.